shiplet/shiplet.dev/posts/cs-fundamentals-stacks.md

 Some clarifications: the `impl` block is Rust's way of saying, "implement these methods for this data type."
 So in the case of our `Stack` struct, we have a `stack` property, which is of a type `Vec<T>` or a "vector of data of type `T`, whatever `T` might be."
-That `T` could refer to integers, strings, or more complex data types.
+That `T` could refer to integers, strings, or other more complex data types.

 Notice also the difference between the return types of `pop` and `peek`.
 `pop` returns an `Option<T>`, but `peek` returns `Option<&T>`.
 The `&` in `Option<&T>` indicates we're returning a _reference_ to the data at that location, rather than the data itself.
 Whereas in `pop`, because it's `Option<T>`, we know that we're receiving the data itself, and that the data will no longer belong to the stack.
+This is how Rust handles non-destructive vector indexing in this case, and I dig how explicit it is!

 ### Stacks!

 I hope this answers some questions about stacks!
 I definitely learned some new things and am feeling a bit more confident after writing it, so I can only hope that some of that transfers to you as well.

-Also, up next are Queues!
+Up next are Queues!
 Stay tuned :)